PARENTS AS PARTNERS

 have been doing throughout the week.

-and welcome comments on how you feel we can
+comments on how you feel we can improve.

 More details about how your child’s We produced a Parental Guide to the